Preparing tomorrow’s advocates to defend our natural heritage

 - Earthrise Summer Law Clerk Gains Trial Experience

 For many Earthrise students, the skills and confidence they develop in the course of the year enables them to make an immediate impact for their clients as a new lawyer.
 Please see our Alumni Accomplishments for information on what our alumni are doing now.

 Earthrise welcomes Lewis & Clark rising 2L and 3L law students to apply to join our clinical training program.
-The early decision application period for the 2014-2015 school year is now open.
+The application period for the 2014-2015 school year is now open.
 The application deadline is midnight (PST) May 19th.
 Decisions will be announced June 6th.
 Click here to learn how to apply to the Clinic.

 Tomorrow’s Advocates Program

 Earthrise Law Center’s Tomorrow’s Advocates program enables select Lewis & Clark law students to work full time for Earthrise during the summer months.
 The application period for Summer 2014 is now closed.
 Check back in November 2014 for news on the 2015 application period.

 We surveyed our alums about their professional lives and memories of Earthrise.
 They are an impressive bunch!
 Read the summary report.

 4/17/14 The application period is now open for the 2014-2015 Earthrise Law Center Clinic.
 Learn more and download the application form.